-Are you planning your Wurzburg itinerary and are wondering about the best things to do in Wurzburg?
-Then read on and find out what to do and see plus more travel tips.
+Are you planning your Wurzburg itinerary and wondering about the best things to do in Wurzburg?
+Then read on and find out what to do and see, plus more travel tips for your Wurburg itinerary.

 WURZBURG TRAVEL TIPS

 Here are some quick trips for your Wurzburg trip.

 - About 1.5 hours from Frankfurt and three hours from Munich (or if you do the “Romantic Road” road trip, 50 minutes from Rothenburg ob der Tauber).